qiangmzsx/Software-Engineering-at-Google/zh-cn/Chapter-12_Unit_Testing/Chapter-12_Unit_Testing.md

 }
 ```

 These tests have more duplication, and the test bodies are a bit longer, but the extra verbosity is worth it.
-Each individual test is far more meaningful and can be under‐ stood entirely without leaving the test body.
+Each individual test is far more meaningful and can be understood entirely without leaving the test body.
 A reader of these tests can feel confident that the tests do what they claim to do and aren’t hiding any bugs.

 DAMP is not a replacement for DRY; it is complementary to it.
-Helper methods and test infrastructure can still help make tests clearer by making them more concise, fac‐ toring out repetitive steps whose details aren’t relevant to the particular behavior being tested.
+Helper methods and test infrastructure can still help make tests clearer by making them more concise, factoring out repetitive steps whose details aren’t relevant to the particular behavior being tested.
 The important point is that such refactoring should be done with an eye toward making tests more descriptive and meaningful, and not solely in the name of reducing repetition.
 The rest of this section will explore common patterns for sharing code across tests.

 ### Shared Values